 In addition to grapes grown on Mont Fleur, Cabernet Sauvignon, Merlot and Chenin Blanc grapes have been sourced from 3 vineyards in the Helderberg and Stellenbosch Mountain area to produce grapes with highly concentrated, balanced flavour from naturally low yielding vines.
 Rows of vines are carefully chosen from the various vineyard blocks and monitored throughout the growing season to ensure the best possible quality fruit.
 Our tiny production of 3500 cases means we can pay every attention to detail.

-We are open for sales and tastings Friday and Saturday mornings between 10:00 and 13:00 or by appointment on weekdays, you can book here.
+We are open for sales and tastings Saturday mornings between 10:00 and 13:00 or by appointment on weekdays, you can book here.